mithulix/Eco-Guardian-backend/README.md

 ### Usage

-To start the Earth Cleaner application, use the following command:
+To start the Eco Guardian application, use the following command:

 ```bash
 yarn start